evilcloud/crypto_hard/README.md

 Prerequisites:

-- make a file `assets.json` and enter your assets as an array like this:
+- a file `settings.json` defines the assets and intervals between API requests.
+Changes during runtime will be loaded with the next cycle:
 ```json
 {
     "assets": [